-They also only take their commission on what has actually been paid by the buyer.
+They also only take their commission on what has been paid by the buyer.
 For example, if a buyer buys a site for $200,000 but agrees to pay 50% now and then 50% in 6 months.
-Then your first payout from Empire Flippers will be $100,000 – $15,000 (15% commission) = $85,000 and 6 months later you will receive the second payment of $100,000 – $15,000 (15% commission) = $85,000.
-Basically Empire Flippers only gets paid their fees when you get paid.
+Then your first payout from Empire Flippers will be $100,000 – $15,000 (15% commission) = $85,000, and 6 months later, you will receive the second payment of $100,000 – $15,000 (15% commission) = $85,000.
+Basically, Empire Flippers only gets paid their fees when you get paid.

 They also don’t take out any taxes and leave this for the seller to sort out.
-The final amount of taxes you pay will depend on many factors such as your home country, your income during the year you sold your business, duration of the business, etc. In the US, sellers can expect to pay about 15% in Long Term Capital Gains Tax as long as they have held the business for more than a year.
-I am not an accountant so please speak with one for more detailed information about your specific situation.
+The final amount of taxes you pay will depend on many factors, such as your home country, your income during the year you sold your business, the duration of the business, etc. In the US, sellers can expect to pay about 15% in Long Term Capital Gains Tax as long as they have held the business for more than a year.
+I am not an accountant, so please speak with one for more detailed information about your specific situation.

 Click Here to See How Much Your Business is Worth